-If you have been following me for a longer time already, you know just HOW much I love spring and interior design.
+If you have been following me for a long time already, you know just HOW much I love spring and interior design.
 Both things make me so happy.

 Spring mainly because I get to read in the sun, stay outside longer and see the little flowers grow and Interior design because I can express my creativity, create something which is me through and through and since it is temporary and I can change it up as often as I want.